 We were comfortably sitting in the cockpit enjoying our afternoon and trying to make our way north when that now dreadful and heart thumping siren went off from our VHF, signaling more severe weather in the listening area.
 Being 30 miles off shore now we were starting to lose the signal just a little bit and had the volume all the way up as we strained to hear the forecast.
 Beginning to catch the words, I wish we hadn’t, although ingnorance isn’t always bliss.
 ‘Destructive winds, 50-60 knots, 52 knots recorded over land, seek shelter inside a sound structure’.
 These were the words broadcasting themselves into our little cockpit.
 Did they just say destructive winds?
 Seek shelter inside a building?
 If they were giving those kind of instructions on land, what the hell was to become of us in our little 34 ft boat, out to sea with nothing to protect us?

 Catching the names of towns that were being listed we figured out that yes, we were just east of these areas, and yes, this storm was headed right our way.
 Again, I looked around and noticed that if we were to get hit, our saving grace would be the fact that we were once more starting with clam seas.
 The oncoming storm might build them up, but not much, so luckily the winds would be our only concern.
 Over the next hour we watched the sky turn from bright blue to partially overcast on the horizon.
 At first it didn’t look like much, more of a haze than anything, but as it came within 10 miles, the menacing traits came along with it.
 Up close and personal, we could now well make out that this was a shelf cloud, and it spanned the horizon for as far as we could see.
 Even the power boats had no way of racing around this one.
 If you check the image of the shelf cloud we were just able to skirt around yesterday, this one extended even further out, with the rolling clouds on top appearing as if they were extending out miles to us.
 I took a spot behind the wheel and clipped my harness in while refusing Matt’s offers for a jacket, or even to take my spot while he sat next to the companionway and listened to Georgie’s meows while she was locked down below.
+It is the best to see the website for the best jackets and vests.

 Turning on the radar to judge when it would hit us along with how long it would last, we brought down all sails when it was within just a few miles of us and decided the best course of action would be to motor right into it.
 The winds hit us before the rain, a sudden and angry gust causing our guages to jump from 13 knots to 58 in one swift blow.
 The intent had been to point the bow directly into the wind, but once the winds started in, even with the wheel hard over I was struggling to keep us within 45 degrees of it.
 Small whitecaps started to roll on the water, and, shortly after, the rain set in, pelting me with a ferocious force as the winds subsided into the mid 40’s and stayed there.
 Based on how much rain was showing on our radar, and the broadcast’s stated speed of which the storm was moving at, I figured it would all blow over in 30 minutes, and as uncomfortable as it was I could handle that.